 The approach at Johns Hopkins is interdisciplinary.
 Although housed in the School of Medicine, the training program partners with all schools in the health sciences and throughout Hopkins.

 The program invites applicants from a range of disciplines including public health, clinical care, the nursing sciences and biology, as well as from cognate fields such as computer, library and information sciences.
-Our applicant pool typically includes a number of physicians and candidates holding a PhD or master's degree who wish to develop expertise in the field of Health Sciences Informatics in general, and public health informatics in particular.

 - To achieve a level of competency in health sciences informatics that generalizes across domains of application